GlodyKimbembe/A.A.A-SQL_Project_Data_job_Analysis/README.md

   INNER JOIN
     skills_dim ON skills_job_dim.skill_id = skills_dim.skill_id
 WHERE
-  -- Filters job titles for 'Data Analyst' roles
     job_postings_fact.job_title_short = 'Data Analyst' AND
     job_title_short = 'Data Analyst' AND
     job_location LIKE '%Belgium%'
-	-- AND job_work_from_home = True -- optional to filter for remote jobs
 GROUP BY
   skills_dim.skills
 ORDER BY